How to Write a Business Case | A Step-by-Step Guide with Examples

 The goal of a business case is to convey the objectives and execution of a project.
 These are four major steps involved in creating a concise and accurate business case:

-- Define and identify the business project
+- Define and identify the business problem

 - Identify the alternative solutions

 A business case should be drafted in the presence of people who are experts in various fields.
 This will assure that the information mentioned is thoroughly researched.
 It is important to note that the document should be reader-friendly.